astrails/server-blender/README.markdown

 * blender mix [-r RECIPE] [DIR] root@HOSTNAME

 Note: root access through ssh is required for blender to work.
-There are no current plans to support sudo or some other method of privilege elevation
+There are no current plans to support sudo or some other method of privilege elevation (but I will consider it if there is a popular demand.
+I'm definitely will accept patched for such support ;)

 ## Examples